mapbox/mapbox-gl-js/CONTRIBUTING.md

 ## Git Conventions

 If you have commit access to the repository, please be aware that we strive to maintain a clean, mostly-linear history.
-When merging a branch, please do the following:

-* Rebase the branch onto the current tip of the target branch (`master` or `mb-pages`).
-* Squash commits until they are self-contained, potentially down to a single commit if appropriate.
-* Perform a fast-forward merge into the target branch and push the result.

-In particular **do not** use the "Merge pull request" button on GitHub.

-This applies when merging pull-requests from external contributors as well.
-If necessary, rebase and clean up the commits yourself before manually merging them.
-Then comment in the PR thanking the contributor and noting the final commit hash(es), and close it.
+You may use the GitHub merge button to squash and merge a branch.
+If you do not want to squash the branch into a single commit, see "Manually Merging a Branch" below.

 Never merge a branch that is failing CI.

+### Manually Merging a Branch

+Before manually merging a branch, please

+ - rebase the branch onto the current tip of the target branch (`master` or `mb-pages`).
+ - squash commits until they are self-contained, potentially down to a single commit if appropriate.
+ - perform a fast-forward merge into the target branch and push the result

 ## Preparing your Development Environment